ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab11.md

     * For Data Mining: `spis16-project-planning-datamining-Name-Name`
     * For Web Apps: `spis16-project-planning-webapps-Name-Name`

-2. Whoever creates the repo, be sure to add the second pair as a collaborator with Admin access, as explained here.
+2. Whoever creates the repo, be sure to add the second pair as a collaborator with Admin access, as you did before.

 3. Edit the README.md file, and into it, put a description of your thoughts about the project you want to undertake.